 How to draw straighter lines in Notes with the ruler

 When sketching in Notes, there’s a handy tool Apple doesn’t really mention anywhere to help you draw straight lines.
 Simply place two fingers on the screen, and a ruler will appear.
 You can rotate and move that ruler anywhere around the screen, and drawing over it with the Apple Pencil will produce a straight line.
 If you’re looking to boost creativity, check out our guide to the best iPad Pro drawing apps.

-How to covert handwritten notes to text
+How to convert handwritten notes to text

 Sure, GoodNotes is a little pricey at $8, but if you take a lot of notes or need a really good digital notebook, GoodNotes is hard to beat.